MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 Between August 15, 2024 and October 15, 2024, Global Administrators can go to the [Azure portal](https://aka.ms/managemfaforazure) to postpone the start date of enforcement for their tenant to March 15, 2025.
 Global Administrators must have [elevated access](https://aka.ms/enableelevatedaccess) before postponing the start date of MFA enforcement on this page.

-Global Administrators must perform this action for every tenant for which they would like to postpone the start date of enforcement.
+Global Administrators must perform this action for every tenant where they want to postpone the start date of enforcement.

 By postponing the start date of enforcement, you take extra risk because accounts that access Microsoft services like the Azure portal are highly valuable targets for threat actors.
 We recommend all tenants set up MFA now to secure cloud resources.